|Nursery 1||1 Sep 18 – 31 Aug 19||1 Sep 19 – 31 Aug 20||1 Sep 20 – 31 Aug 21|

-Raintree’s progressive kindergarten curriculum is designed to support your child’s personal, social and emotional development as well as academic success.
+Raintree’s progressive international kindergarten curriculum in Bangkok is designed to best support your child’s personal, social and emotional development as well as their academic success.
 We place great emphasis on fostering creativity and communication while involving parents as much as possible to make sure you’re just as much a part of the Raintree experience as your child.
-At kindergarten level, we build upon your child’s prime areas of learning as defined by the British Early Years Foundation Stage and extend this further to include the specific areas of learning such as Mathematics, Literacy, Expressive art and Understanding of the world.
+At the kindergarten level, we build upon your child’s prime areas of learning as defined by the British Early Years Foundation Stage and extend this further to include the specific areas of learning such as Mathematics, Literacy, Expressive art and Understanding of the world.

-At Raintree in Sathorn, children learn through purposeful play, allowing them to explore through hands on investigation and direct their own learning.
+At Raintree in Sathorn, children learn through purposeful play, allowing them to explore through hands-on investigation and to direct their own learning.
 Children have a natural sense of curiosity and eagerness to learn.
-Teachers at Raintree use carefully selected resources, observation and meaningful interactions to help guide children through the learning process.
-Because learning is guided by the children’s interests they are more engaged in the process and much more open to challenge themselves.
-This helps children to become more confident and independent thinkers.
+Teachers at Raintree use carefully selected resources, observations, and meaningful interactions to help guide children through the learning process.
+As learning is guided by the children’s interests, they are more engaged in the process and much more open to challenging themselves.
+This helps children to become more confident, independent thinkers.